 Skip to main content

-SCC sustainability committment
+SCC sustainability commitment

 The SCC’s mission is to facilitate trade and business, and we are guided by the same values and priorities as the international business community that we serve.
 Today, environmental, social, and governance (ESG) criteria influence business in every sector of the economy, and sustainability risks and ambitions are central to all businesses.